Revisiting dynamics of interacting quintessence: Cosmological equations

 where the sign of $Q$ determines the direction of the energy transfer: for $Q > 0$ the matter fluid is giving energy to the dark energy fluid and vice versa for $Q<0$.
 It is important to mention that, in order to satisfy the local energy conservation, equations \eqref{eq:conservationttm} and \eqref{eq:conservationttphi} are not independent due to the Bianchi identities as we show in appendix \ref{apen2}.
-Finally, the evolution for the scalar field is given by
+In this work we will restrict the discussion to quintessence models where dark energy is assumed to be a scalar field with self-interacting exponential potential, however, we can assume the existence of more complicated potential terms \cite{Gonzalez2006,Leon2009,Morris2013,Hossain2014,Tzanni2014,Bahamonde2018}.
+For dynamical systems studies of interacting dark energy as a perfect fluid we can find in the literature \cite{Olivares2008,Quartin2008,Caldera2009,Quercellini2010,Li2010}.